ElucidSolutions/fpt/modules/template/Readme.md

 _"The Template Store"

-_"The Module Load Event Handler"
+_"The Load Event Handler"

-_"The Page Block Handler"
+_"The Page Handler"

 _"Auxiliary Functions"
 ```